-For questions or additional information, please contact us at cghe@usuhs.edu or visit our website at cghe.usuhs.edu
+For questions or additional information, please contact us at cghe@usuhs.edu cghe.usuhs.edu

 CGHE's Health Context Analysis structure serves as a guide to understanding our partners.
 This structure includes the country context (history, geopolitics, politics, security, economy, infrastructure for health, and the environment, the health care system, a profile of the general health of the population), and the health culture of the partner (how is health viewed, practiced, accessed, and received).
 Understanding the military within this context is yet another element of the effort.